 I. To correlate levels of expression of a panel of 20 pre-selected genes encoding for proteins involved with angiogenesis or epithelial-to-mesenchymal transition (EMT) with disease outcome (pCR, RCB, DFS, OS).

 II.
 To correlate changes in imaging (Ktrans ve, vp, and initial area under the curve [iAUC]) with genomic changes determined on core biopsies of the breast sampled at the same time points.

-Patients receive eribulin mesylate intravenously (IV) over 2-5 minutes on days 1 and 8.
-Treatment repeats every 3 weeks for 4 courses in the absence of disease progression or unacceptable toxicity.
-Beginning 2 weeks after the last dose of eribulin mesylate, patients then receive doxorubicin hydrochloride IV over 3-5 minutes and cyclophosphamide IV over 30 minutes on day 1.
-Treatment repeats every 2 or 3 weeks for 4 courses in the absence of disease progression or unacceptable toxicity.
-Within 3-5 weeks after the last dose of eribulin, doxorubicin hydrochloride/cyclophosphamide, patients undergo surgery or begin radiation therapy.
+COHORT A: Patients receive eribulin intravenously (IV) over 2-5 minutes on days 1 & 8.
+Treatment repeats every 21 days for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
+Patients then receive doxorubicin IV over 3-5 minutes and cyclophosphamide IV on day 1.
+Treatment repeats every 2 or 3 weeks for up to 4 cycles in the absence of disease progression or unacceptable toxicity.
+Within 3 -5 weeks after the last dose of doxorubicin and cyclophosphamide, patients undergo surgery followed by radiation therapy and endocrine therapy.

 After completion of the study treatment, patients are followed up for every 3 months for 1 year, then every 6 months for 4 years, then annually thereafter.

 Trial Type Treatment